 As the prospects and potential of Amsterdam continue to shift and grow, Dutch football is in regrettable decline.
 The emancipation of Ajax’s class of ‘95 set a worrying trend, as one of the world’s most recognisable football institutions became nothing more than a selling club with a big history.
 Ajax and the Eredivisie can no longer offer sufficient money or quality to keep world-class footballers in Amsterdam.
 The likes of Zlatan Ibrahimović, Rafael van der Vaart, Wesley Sneijder, Jan Vertonghen and Luis Suárez, all arrived, made names for themselves, and moved on to bigger, better and brighter things.

 Domestically, Frank de Boer’s appointment in 2010 was the catalyst for another wave of domestic dominance.
 Ajax claimed a record four consecutive league titles between 2011 and 2014.
-Tellingly though, at a time when they were back to being the best in the Netherlands, Ajax fared poorly against Europe’s elite.
-Last season, and indeed during the current campaign, PSV look sharper and better equipped.
+Tellingly, though, at a time when they were back to being the best in the Netherlands, Ajax fared poorly against Europe’s elite.
+Last season, though, things improved under Peter Bosz, although he subsequently left for Borussia Dortmund.